Stretching is nowhere near as fun as lifting heavy, running outside in the fresh air, or finishing a grueling HIIT workout.

 - When you switch sides, hold the pose on the opposite side for an equal amount of time.

-- Release your leg after a few seconds and repeat on the opposite leg.
+- Release your leg after 15-20 seconds and repeat on the opposite leg.

-The forward fold is a fancy way of saying, “touch your toes,” but experienced yogis will tell you that this movement involves much more than that.
+The standing forward bend is a fancy way of saying, “touch your toes,” but experienced yogis will tell you that this movement involves much more than that.

 Even so, this is an excellent stretch that targets your hamstrings and lower back — and yes, you likely will be able to touch your toes if you practice it often enough.

 When doing this stretch, it’s imperative that you don’t move too quickly and only go as far as your body will allow.
-The forward fold is a good stretch for beginners, but it can also lead to injury if you’re not careful.
+It is a good stretch for beginners, but it can also lead to injury if you’re not careful.

-- Stand with your feet about six inches apart, a slight bend in their knees, and your hands at your sides.
+- Stand with your feet about six inches apart, a slight bend in your knees, and your hands at your sides.

 - Take a deep breath in, then exhale and slowly hinge forward.
 Aim to touch your torso to your thighs, but don’t push your body to the point where you feel pain.